devManWeb/productivity-scripts/README.md

 - Ticket_manager: this simple script manages tickets assistance files.

 - Easy saver: A snippet that i use to autosave my work some programs.

+- Find device: Search for devices in the local network that have the same first three pairs of the MAC address, then open it on the browser.